intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/docs/onnx_compile.md

 ![](imgs/onnx_qlinear.png)

 ## How to use
-Here is the `distilbert_base_mrpc` example in <NLP_Toolkit_folder>/examples/deployment/neural_engine/mrpc/distilbert_base_uncased> to show how to compile ONNX model to Neural Engine IR.
+Here is the example [distilbert_base_mrpc](../../../../examples/deployment/neural_engine/mrpc/distilbert_base_uncased) to show how to compile ONNX model to Neural Engine IR.

 ### 1.Prepare model

-We have prepared a script to get the model from [Hugging Face](https://huggingface.co/) and export it followed steps in example README.md.
+We have prepared a script to get the model from [Hugging Face](https://huggingface.co/) and exported it following steps in example README.md.
 You can get FP32 ONNX model from optimization module by setting precision=fp32.
 The command is as follows:
 ```shell
 bash prepare_model.sh --input_model=textattack/distilbert-base-uncased-MRPC  --task_name=mrpc --output_dir=./model_and_tokenizer --precision=fp32
 ```